OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 48.md

 	- I make a WIS saving throw (16)
 - The voice seems to be coming from downstairs, I'm drawn to it
 - I head back to the dining room and out to the terrace
-- In the garden I see a elvish-like woman with pointed ears and sharp angular features
+- In the garden I see an elvish-like woman with pointed ears and sharp angular features
 - She's wearing a gown of green and gold
 - Long curls of copper hair cascading down
 - Eyes that shine through the night with golden light